msjimc/TransGBViewer/Guide/InterProScan.md

 ## Manually entering the domain's display name

-Since the the values linked to the domain can be cryptic (Signature ID or InterPro ID) or to long to be easily displayed (Signature description or InterPro description), it is possible to manually enter a display name by typing it into the text area below the drop-down lists (blue lin in Figure 14).
+Since the the values linked to the domain can be cryptic (Signature ID or InterPro ID) or to long to be easily displayed (Signature description or InterPro description), it is possible to manually enter a display name by typing it into the text area below the drop-down lists (blue line in Figure 14).
 This value will be overwritten if the value of any of the drop-down lists are changed and will only be come permanent when the domain is selected to be displayed (see below).

 ![Figure 14](images/figurefeature36.jpg)